hackerb9/vt340test/physicalsixels.md

 </details>

-2. The size is not necessarily specified in pixels.
-This is the crux of how sixels can have a physical size.
-The actual units are specified by the ANSI **SSU** sequence.
+2. The extent is not technically a measurement of screen pixels.
+   The horizontal units are specified by the ANSI **SSU** sequence and the vertical by the aspect ratio.

 ## The Macro parameter _Ps1_: _x_/660"